 Masters coursework courses

 Our Masters coursework courses consist of core and elective units, including a capstone unit.
-It's important to check requirements for your course entry point - either 96 points over two years full-time (excluding Master of Interpreting and Translation Studies), 72 points over one and half years full-time, or 48 points over one year full-time (or part-time equivalent).
+It's important to check requirements for your course entry point - either 96 points over two years full-time, 72 points over one and half years full-time, or 48 points over one year full-time (or part-time equivalent).
 All students must complete a minimum of 48 credit points at level 5, and so should take care when choosing between units offered at level 4 and 5 (where this option is offered).
 Be aware that not all units are offered every year.

 To make sure you've completed all the requirements to be eligible to graduate, you need to check: